-Efforts will be made to limit the use and disclosure of you and your child's personal information, including research study and medical records, to people who have a need to review this information.
+Efforts will be made to limit the use and disclosure of your personal information, including research study and medical records, to people who have a need to review this information.
 We cannot promise complete privacy.
-Organizations that may inspect and copy you and your child's information include the IRB and other representatives of this organization.
+Organizations that may inspect and copy your information include the IRB and other representatives of this organization.